-The respective Competition Coordinator will download all the submitted images and review them to ensure they all fall within the competition description.
-In the event an image is ‘deemed unsuitable,’ the Competition Coordinator will endeavor to contact you and asked that you re-submit a replacement image prior to the ‘day of judging’ provided there is sufficient time to do so.
+The respective Competition Host will download all the submitted images and review them to ensure they all fall within the competition description.

 On the ‘day of judging,’ the Competition Team will randomly present competition images to at least three experienced judges.
 Judges will provide a collective score not exceeding 30.

-After the ‘day of judging,’ the Competition Coordinator will develop a CAPA Final Competition Report which will be reviewed for completeness by the appropriate Competition Chairperson.
+After the ‘day of judging,’ the Competition Coordinator will develop a CAPA Final Competition Report and the ranked scoring spreadsheet which will be forwarded to the Director of Competitions for review and approval.

 When appropriate, the CAPA Director of Competitions will use various techniques to analyze all potential winning images to ensure editing criteria conditions have been met.
 Potential winning photographers may be requested to submit their original RAW or JPG images for this analysis.
-Once the images have been confirmed, the winners and all entrants will be advised of the competition results.
+Once the competition results have been approved then the winners and all entrants will be advised of the competition results.